 Are there dojo in other areas of Australia?

 What do I wear?

-For your first two free classes, we recommend you wear comfortable clothing that is loose fitting, such as a T-shirt and shorts or track-pants.
+For your trial program, we recommend you wear comfortable clothing that is loose fitting, such as a T-shirt and shorts or track-pants.
 You will not need to wear shoes.
-If you wish to continue with Karate after trying it out, you will be required to buy a Karate Uniform or 'Do-gi'.
+If you wish to continue with Karate after trying it out and completing your trial program, we will give you a free uniform and belt.
 You can enquire about this by contacting the specific dojo.